All Episodes

 I remember them talking about their show.

-I remember two scholars talking about that, the effect of the show on the uh on the public, and I remember Chertoff uh in the first 20 minutes uh addressing that same subject.
+I remember two scholars talking about that, the effect of the show on the public.

 And yet you have expanded your knowledge to everything and done pretty well.

-Oh no, you're a lot different.
+Oh, no, you're a lot different.

 Well, thank you.